Definitions.

 “Real Estate Owned”.
 Commonly used in the real estate industry to describe properties specifically acquired through a transfer due to foreclosure.
 Many people refer to REOs as “bank owned.”
 A better description actually is “lender owned” since notes or loans are owned by a lot of people and entities that are not banks.

 A situation in which the lender accepts less than the total amount that’s owed in satisfaction of the debt.
 Generally, a lender will accept a short payoff because it will allow it to recover a large portion of the debt owed without the added risks, costs, and time required to foreclose.
 The borrower doesn’t get the same damage to their credit as a foreclosure will do and they have a way to resolve their situation and move on with their life.
 Short Sale and Short Payoff is the same thing.
-Short Sale is more commonly used because a distressed borrower typically will not qualify for a refinance or have the ability to come up with the funds for a short payoff.
-That borrower’s only option is to sell the property to come up with the cash necessary for the payoff.

 Sheriff’s Sale

 A sale of property conducted by the Sheriff’s Office of the County in which the subject property is located.
 The Sheriff will conduct the sale only after a judge has ordered the foreclosure of a property as a remedy to the lender whose note is in default.
+Same as “Foreclosure Sale”

 Sub-performing Note